NC State implemented a new, online course evaluation system in spring 2007. Critical features of ClassEval include:

 - The University Standing Committee on the Evaluation of Teaching Committee (EOTC) is the governance body responsible for monitoring and enhancing the evaluation process.
 EOTC oversees the online system, including the common core of questions included on the instrument, reporting policies, and regular evaluation of the system..

-- Office of Institutional Research and Planning (OIRP) is responsible for hosting questionaires, communicating with student to administer the surveys, creating the database and for administering the system consistent with the advice of EOTC and University Regulations and Policies.
-OIRP also provides information about the system, solicits individualized questions, constructs the questionnaire, prepares a clean data file, generates and distributes reports, and evaluates the system.
+- Institutional Strategy and Analysis (ISA) is responsible for hosting questionaires, communicating with student to administer the surveys, creating the database and for administering the system consistent with the advice of EOTC and University Regulations and Policies.
+ISA also provides information about the system, solicits individualized questions, constructs the questionnaire, prepares a clean data file, generates and distributes reports, and evaluates the system.

 - Registration and Records (R&R) is responsible for hosting the server to communicate with students.